4Geeks logo

 Combining HTML+CSS+JavaScript

-With JavaScript, you are now able to update the HTML or the CSS of your website whenever you want.
+With JavaScript, you are now able to update the HTML or CSS of your website whenever you want.

 For example: